patria-developer/pd_mpsc/README.md

-# 🚌 Multi Producer Single Consumer Channel
+# 🚌 MPSC Channel

+Multi-producer, single-consumer FIFO queue communication.
-This module provides message-based communication over channels
+This module provides message-based communication over channels.

 A `Sender` is used to send data to a `Receiver`.
 Both senders are clone-able (multi-producer) such that many threads can send simultaneously to one receiver (single-consumer).